zeusthedrone/Takyo/README.md

 ## Video
 [Takyo on Youtube](https://www.youtube.com/watch?v=0TxFcdLs24w)

-## Reference
+## Jupyter Notebook
 READ THE NOTEBOOK!
-READ THE NOTEBOOK!
 Takyo.ipynb Jupyter notebook was used for Classification and contains the testing results.
 This is a read only notebook.
 ![Takyo.ipynb](https://github.com/zeusthedrone/Takyo/blob/main/Takyo.ipynb)

 ## Training Snapshot